bcgov/smk/docs/installation.md

 You will be asked some questions about your new application.
 Once they are answered you will have a new skeleton application at `projects/my-new-app`.

-You will also be asked whether you want to run the app.
-You can choose yes to launch the app immediately.
+You will also be asked whether you want to edit the app.
+Choosing yes will launch the web GUI editor.

-You can also run the app at a later time by navigating to the app directory and launching it with NPM:
+To run the app locally at any time, navigate to the app directory and run:

     > npm run view